NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 C++ Expressions are evaluated first on Precedence and than if operators have same Precedence then on Associativity i.e. either the expression is evaluated left to right or right to left.

-* **Precedence** - Unary Operators have highest precedense followed by "*, /, %" operators and than by "+ or -" operators.
+* **Precedence** - Unary Operators have highest precedence followed by "*, /, %" operators and than by "+ or -" operators.
 * **Associativity** - Unary Operators are evaluated from Right to Left and the remaining Arithmetic Operators Left to Right.

 #### SIDE PROGRAM: &nbsp;6